-An often-overlooked reliability factor is that plant air compressors can contribute to downtime when using older CIJ coders.
+An often-overlooked reliability factor is that plant air compressors can contribute to downtime when using older CIJ printers.

-Coders need positive air pressure for two main reasons: to drive the ink through the printer and to keep the printhead clear.
+Printers need positive air pressure for two main reasons: to drive the ink through the printer and to keep the printhead clear.
 Older printers were designed to simply connect to a plant's air compressor systems.

 Air compressors often use lubricating oil to operate.
-That oil can easily contaminate the air being supplied to the coder and may come in contact with the ink.
-This oil is wholly incompatible with the inks used in coding and marking.
+That oil can easily contaminate the air being supplied to the printer and may come in contact with the ink.
+This oil is wholly incompatible with the inks used in printing and marking.
 And if the compressor is taking in overly humid air, condensation can collect in the air lines and contaminate the ink with water.

-Good new-generation CIJ printers avoid these problems by incorporating an internal air-compression system, isolating the ink and printhead from any contamination that may be present in plant-supplied air.
+New-generation CIJ printers avoid these problems by incorporating an internal air-compression system, isolating the ink and printhead from any contamination that may be present in plantsupplied air.